|

-Tadg had a tendency to indulge himself during his reign
+Tadg had a tendency to indulge himself during his reign |

 With a new castle under construction, things were looking up for preparing an invasion of either Briefne or Tyrconnell.
 However, due to some problems with taxation policy, my lack of understanding when creating vassals, and not grasping retinues, I've had to put those plans on hold.
 When my second castle was completed, I made the mistake of creating a new vassal to take care of it.
 Unfortunately I didn't understand that this wasn't really necessary at the time since the place's existence would not cause my demense to become too large, consequently angering my nobles.
 I could leave it vassal-free, but I didn't.
 This resulted in my having a far smaller levy than I would need for an attack on Brienfe.
 I would have to wait for that vassal to die, freeing up the castle, or strip his vassalage from him, which would make him super angry.
 So, now I wait, and improve my castles.
 I'll also have to get a handle on making a personal retinue, but more on that in a separate post.

-doesn't mean you don't have to
+Just because you're a duke, it doesn't mean you don't have to answer difficult questions |

 So, here we are, a new ruler in Connacht with an opportunity to reclaim the title of Duke for his family.
 Would I usurp it?
 Absolutely!
 It turns out that this costs quite a lot of money, though, so I had to be patient while scraping up the 180-ish gold that I would need to perform the deed.
 With time, Tadg made his move, and became a duke just like his grandfather.
 As you can imagine, Briefne was none to pleased about this, but they started it by usurping the title in the first places, so, nya!